Fazel Hadi Muslimyar

-Fazel Hadi Muslimyar (born in 1974) is a politician from Afghanistan from Dawat-e-Islami party.
-He served as President, Speaker and Chairman of House of Elders from January 2011 until the Fall of Kabul in August 2021.
+Fazel Hadi Muslimyar (born in 1974) is a politician from Afghanistan from the Dawat-e-Islami party.
+He served as president, speaker and chairman of House of Elders from January 2011 until the Fall of Kabul in August 2021.

-He was born in 1974 in Dawlatzai village, Chaparhar District of Nangahar Province.
-Muslimyar was elected in 2010 by majority of votes as the deputy chairman of the House of Elders.
-About one year later on 29 January 2011 he was elected as chairman of the House of Elders.
+He was born in 1974 in Dawlatzai village, Chaparhar District Nangahar Province.
+Muslimyar was elected in 2010 by a majority of votes as the deputy chairman of the House of Elders.
+About one year later on January 29, 2011, he was elected as chairman of the House of Elders.